 Online Health Information Can Be Bad

 Unfortunately, the online health information interaction model isn’t always as positive as “proactive patient wants to become better informed.”
-Sometimes it’s more like “hypochondriac seeks validity of invented medical condition.”
+Sometimes it’s more like “hypochondriac seeks validity of the invented medical condition.”

 “Ordinary consumers don’t have the training to interpret the vast amounts of medical information available online,” wrote an analyst in Euro RSCG’s 2012 trendspotting report.
 “Some react by worrying and bugging their physician unnecessarily.”

 Others may self-diagnose or self-medicate without seeking a physician’s opinion, which can allow serious conditions to go unrecognized or mistreated.
 Plus, the risk of “psyching” oneself out through online searching also abounds – especially when a less-than-tech-savvy patient turns to a disreputable source.

 Consider a patient who opens up a piece of mail from her gynecologist’s office that reveals abnormal Pap smear results.
 The letter says to call the practice, but it’s after-hours.
 She searches Google, finding forum discussions about painful procedures and cancer diagnoses.
 That could be enough to scare her out of making the phone call.

 So-called “cyberchondria” takes many forms.
 Some also say that, on the whole, the prevalence of online health information has weakened patients’ trust in the physician’s medical authority.

 If a second diagnosis opinion or alternative treatment plan is just a mouse click away, how do you know that your doctor is right about your condition and care?
 What’s stopping you from taking matters into your own hands?